Skip to main content

 4

 Consider the following example.
-The Left and Right inputs are joined on the first column using a Right Unique join.
-Note that the first Right record (A,10) is joined to all the "A" records of the Left input, but the second and third Right records (A,10 and A,20) are skipped:
+The Left and Right inputs are joined on the first column using a Left and Right Unique join.
+Note that the first Left record (A,1) is joined to the first Right record (A,10), but all the other "A" records on the Left and Rights inputs are skipped.

 Left